JairusSW/RapidReader/README.md

 Open up [RapidReader](https://jairussw.github.io/rapidreader.github.io/), paste the text you want to read, and click start.
 You can press space to start and stop.

+You can find a section of Dante's Inferno to read [HERE](https://github.com/JairusSW/RapidReader/raw/master/assets/books/dante-inferno/1.txt)

 #### Contributing

 Contributions are welcome!
 This project is in a very early stage and any features would be welcome in the form of a PR request.